JangamYsaKshit/python-sql-projects/Personal Finance & Expense Analytics/Readme.md

-# 💰 Personal Finance & Expense Analytics
+# 💰 Personal Finance & Expense Analytic

 A Python and MySQL-based personal finance management system for recording, managing, and analyzing income and expense transactions.